 Common warehouse picking cart options can include wire shelving or steel shelving.
 Both options have unique features that give them advantages for certain applications.

-Wire shelving carts are designed to minimize dust and dirt build up and increase air circulation and visibility.
-This design element is perfect for inventory that needs to stay clean and dry.
+Wire shelving carts are designed to minimize dust and dirt build-up and increase air circulation and visibility.
+This design element is perfect for an inventory that needs to stay clean and dry.
 Wire carts are ideally suited for industrial, warehousing and retail applications because of their durability and customization.

 Choose Picking Cart Features That Will Accelerate Your Operation

 Picking carts are a versatile material handling product that can be customized for warehousing and distribution center applications spanning multiple industries like food service, retail, and health care.